cgpayne/electropsychographer/README.md

 ###### 1 - Data Pruning <a id="data-pruning"></a>

 To reduce computational load, I work on only one trial out of the 100 trials per patient per condition.
-I assume that that later trials (which each represent a time series) will have the bigger difference in signature, since that's when the brain will be best trained against the tone in the button test.
+I assume that the later trials (which each represent a time series) will have the bigger difference in signature, since that's when the brain will be best trained against the tone in the button test.
 That is, patients without schizophrenia will now have a suppression of the neural activity from the predicted sound, whereas those with schizophrenia will not, in theory.
 So, I prune out the latest trial possible, where all three conditions are present, per patient.
 This restriction typically happens at trial 90, but sometimes lower or higher, but (for unexplained reasons) never at the final trial (ie, 100).
 I found the respective trials manually.

 To run this, first set the `patients_dp` parameter in the `user_config.py`, which lists the patient dataset to be pruned and the trial to pull out.
 Then execute: